 Housing Development and Management (HDM)

-Several of the staff working in Housing Development and Management (HDM) are engaged in teaching and research on housing, and the design, construction and use of the urban environment especially in developing countries.
-They collaborate with, and offer support to, politicians, architects and building planners in, for example, Latin America and North Africa.
+Several of the staff working in Housing Development and Management (HDM) are engaged in teaching and research on housing and design as well as construction and use of the urban environment, especially in developing countries.
+They collaborate with and offer support to: politicians, architects and building planners in for example: Latin America and North Africa.
 Further education is also provided for experts and researchers from other countries.

 Theoretical and Applied Aesthetics

-Theoretical and Applied Aesthetics involves teaching in visionary, experimental architecture, in areas from urban planning to the use of materials.
-Teaching in theoretical aesthetics is also important.
+Theoretical and Applied Aesthetics involves teaching in visionary, experimental architecture in different areas from urban planning to the use of materials.
+Teaching in theoretical aesthetics is also an important aspect of this field.
 Our research is directed towards artistic methods in architecture and design, and how art in today’s society affects architecture and design.

 The research group in Urban Studies is engaged in analysing the design, life cycle and development of urban environments within the framework for modern townscapes.
 Central issues include the changes in public spaces, the day-to-day use of various urban environments, and contemporary problems associated with sustainable urban development.
 The group collaborates with researchers in ethnogeography, urban sociology and traffic planning.